 Nature is alive and beautiful, and as a family, we celebrate this on a daily basis.
 I stumbled upon artist, Tim Knowles online, and his tree drawings inspired this activity.

 It’s an easy activity to do with kids and holds promise of mystery and magic on a breezy day.
-I mean, a tree that draws!
-Enough said.
+A tree that draws!
 You can’t help but notice the wind, and how it moves the leaves in a dance, or how pretty the bird’s song is.
 It forces you to be still, and watch, and listen.

 One of Tim Knowles Tree Drawings